wenleeqc/creative-coding/README.md

 An example of barrier-grid animation.

-Viewer can control the speed of animation by sliding the mouse across the canvas to make the cat "move".
+Viewers can control the speed of animation by sliding the mouse across the canvas to make the cat "move".
 Press mouse key to remove grid and reveal underlying image. https://en.wikipedia.org/wiki/Barrier-grid_animation_and_stereography